lilianpadilla/SocialCircles/README.md

 # Social Circles
 A semester long project for Trinity University's Software Engineering Course.
+Social Circles is a Node.js, Express.js, EJS, MySQL project for a web-based game that allows users to interact with character groups.
+Our web game allows both user and admin controls.

 ## Overview
 Social Circles is a free online game where users can exercise their emotional intelligence in a fun, colorful and competitive environment.
 The goal is to not only maximize a social group's happiness through intuition and quick decision-making, but to maximize your total score.